slatedocs/slate/source/includes/_kuzzleObject.md

 | ``event`` | string | One of the event described in the ``Event Handling`` section of this documentation |
 | ``listener`` | function | The function to call each time one of the registered event is fired |

-**Note:** Currently, the ``subscription`` object only contains the room ID, the subscription ID of the user from whom the event originate, and the current user count on this room

 #### Return value

 Returns a `string` containing an unique listener ID.